dominicegginton/dotfiles/README.md

 - **Base16 Themes** - Base16 theming throughout system and package configurations.
 - **Nix Dev Shells** - Reproducible environments for common tools and tasks.
 - **Flake Templates** - Easily create new Nix Flakes using templates for common cases.

+> [!CAUTION]
+>
+> Most host configurations within this repository contain encrypted secrets,
+> which means that they **cannot** be built and replicated successfully without
+> the necessary decryption keys.
+This is not a community framework, but you are
+> invited to explore the modules and countless lines of Nix I have written, _at
+> my expense, for the community's convenience_.

 ## Workspace